Sano, Cruz homers help Twins edge Indians | Sports-Games

 Sergio Romo bridged the gap to Taylor Rogers, who pitched a scoreless ninth inning for his seventh save.
 Hernandez deposited a 1-1 slider from Maeda over the wall in right field to open the scoring before Cruz answered with his team-leading 11th homer in the fourth.
 Cruz's blast also was the 412th of his career, tying him with Alfonso Soriano for 54th place on baseball's all-time list.

-Minnesota threatened to snap a 1-1 tie in the fifth after Luis Arraez hit a leadoff single and Jorge Polanco ripped a two-out double to right field well.
-Cleveland right fielder Tyler Naquin's relay found first baseman Santana, whose throw home allowed catcher Roberto Perez to make a sweeping tag on Arraez for the final out of the inning. --Field Level Media
+Minnesota threatened to snap a 1-1 tie in the fifth after Luis Arraez hit a leadoff single and Jorge Polanco ripped a two-out double to right field.
+Cleveland right fielder Tyler Naquin's relay found first baseman Santana, whose throw home allowed catcher Roberto Perez to make a sweeping tag on Arraez for the final out of the inning.

 - READ MORE ON: